It’s easy to grow tropical fruits in containers. Way easier than you think.

 Coffee might just be the world’s favorite beverage.
 Now you can grow your own coffee beans no matter where you live.

-If your only experience eating figs is in a Fig Newton cookie, you’re missing the treat of eating a fresh fig. Fig ‘Petite Negra’ (Ficus carica) is an amazing fruiting fig plant that produces medium-sized plump black figs at a young age.
-This impressive fig is perfect for the indoor or patio gardener since it starts fruiting when plants are less than 12” tall.
+If your only experience eating figs is in a Fig Newton cookie, you’re missing the treat of eating a fresh fig. Fig ‘Fignomenal’ (Ficus carica hybrid) is an phenomenal fruiting fig plant that produces fruit all year long.
+The medium-sized figs are deep brown in color.
+Inside, the sweet fruit is reddish in color.
+Best of all, ‘Fignomenal’ produces an impressive harvest of fruit for its compact size.